Death Note: the notebook that put human justice to the test

-Light Yagami, a prodigious young man, finds a notebook that belongs to a shinigami.
+Light Yagami, a young prodigy, finds a notebook that belongs to a shinigami.
 By writing a name, the person dies.
 His plan: eliminate criminals to create a perfect world under his rule.
 The series explores the limits of morality and absolute power, pitting a self-proclaimed god against the world's greatest detective.

 The logistics of killing with first and last name 📋